Shoulder Pain from Lifting Weights (A Helpful Guide)

 The burning feeling and pain around the shoulder are signs of acute inflammation – meaning the pain is temporary.
 With time, the body heals the shoulder tendons, and the pain goes away.
 But, when the shoulder tendons cannot heal and recover, and the inflamed tendon pain continues for three months or more, it becomes a chronic inflammatory condition.

 Chronic inflammation is a state where the inflammatory process that enables the body to heal injured muscle, tendon and ligament is not working, and the body is no longer able to heal on its own.
-In this case, it leads to chronic shoulder tendonitis.
+In this case, it leads to chronic tendonitis.

 Left untreated, chronic inflammation in the shoulder becomes degenerative and leads to irreversible deterioration of the shoulder joint.
-Athletes, gymgoers, and weightlifters with shoulder pain experience discomfort in the shoulder during:

 • Bench Press